Manon Lescaut: Film

 Manon Lescaut was adapted several times after the invention of film.
-The first was a 1908 silent film adaptation of Puccini's opera, which used a device called a "cinemofono" to synchronize the film with a music recording.
+The first was a 1908 silent film adaptation of Puccini's opera.
 Several more silent films followed, of which nearly all are lost due to the degradation of nitrate film; the only one to survive in full is a 1927 Hollywood adaptation titled When a Man Loves.
-According to the literary historian Alan J. Singerman, several early films alter the plot to present Manon as an innocent victim who will be more sympathetic to film audiences than an "amoral and guilty" figure motivated by a "love of luxury and pleasure".
+According to the literary historian Alan J. Singerman, several early films alter the plot to present Manon as an innocent victim who will be more sympathetic to film audiences.

 Early adaptations were period films, set in the early eighteenth century; later film adaptations translate the novel's story to a contemporary setting.
 The 1949 film Manon by Henri-Georges Clouzot depicts des Grieux as a member of the French Resistance and Manon as a Nazi collaborator; he and Manon enter the black market and eventually stowaway to Palestine with a group of Jewish refugees.
 In Manon 70 by Jean Aurel, released in 1968 and set in the near-future of 1970, des Grieux is a globetrotting radio journalist who tags along with Manon's sugar baby lifestyle; instead of ending with Manon's tragic death, this film concludes with both Manon and des Grieux hitchhiking.

 Illustrations

 Illustration by Maurice Leloir for a 1904 edition, showing des Grieux and Manon being arrested in the young G—— M——'s bedroom.

+In the mid-eighteenth century, it was unusual for serious novels to include illustrations, which were primarily associated with comic works like Don Quixote (1605–1615) or Gil Blas (1715–1735).
+Illustrations were first introduced in the 1753 revised edition, where Prévost personally praised and endorsed them.
+These included a vignette by Jean-Jacques Pasquier and eight plates: two drawn by Hubert-François Gravelot and engraved by Jacques-Philippe Le Bas, and the rest by Pasquier.
+The scholar Jean Sgard interprets the eight plates as a French parallel to William Hogarth's series A Harlot's Progress (1732) and A Rake's Progress (1734).

+The novel does not contain any specific descriptions of Manon's physical appearance, and the first illustrations did not eroticize her.
+A 1797 edition introduced an illustration of Manon with her breasts visible under her nightshirt.

-Several illustrated editions of Manon Lescaut have been produced, though it attracted substantially fewer illustrations than other bestsellers of the period like Voltaire's 1759 novella Candide.
-A 1963 catalogue identified 63 editions with original or notable illustrations, produced globally.
-New illustrated editions were produced most decades from 1780 to 1980.
-The novel also inspired a range of standalone visual interpretations (i.e., prints and paintings), though again fewer than similar eighteenth-century bestsellers; the visual iconography of Paul et Virginie (1788), for example, more firmly entered popular culture.
+After the 1753 edition, new illustrated editions were produced most decades from 1780 to 1980.
+A 1963 catalogue identified 63 editions with original or notable illustrations.
+These include a 1928 edition with red-and-black, eroticized Jugendstil illustrations by Hans Henning Otto Harry Baron von Voigt.
+The novel also inspired a range of standalone visual interpretations (i.e., prints and paintings).
+Nonetheless, Manon Lescaut attracted substantially fewer illustrations than other bestsellers of the period like Voltaire's Candide (1759) or the later romance Paul et Virginie (1788).